Dynamic Objects

 Uploading Dynamic Meshes - Dynamic Object Manager Window

-Open the Cognitive Dynamic Object Manager Window from the Windows menu.
-This window lists all the Dynamic Objects in your scene and provides tools to sort, export and upload Dynamic Objects to the Dashboard
+From the Cognitive3D menu, open the Dynamic Object Manager Window.
+This window lists all the Dynamic Objects in your level and provides tools to sort, export and upload Dynamic Objects to the Dashboard.

-In the middle is a list of all Actors with Dynamic Object Components in your scene.
-This displays the Actor Name, Mesh Name, Id and if the Mesh has been exported.
+The main section lists all Actors with Dynamic Object Components in your level.
+This displays the Actor Name, Mesh Name, Id and if the Mesh has been exported and if the Id has been uploaded to the dashboard.

-At the bottom are buttons to Upload Meshes to the Dashboard (this will also export the meshes to your temporary folder if they have not been already).
+At the bottom are buttons to Upload Meshes to the Dashboard (this will also prompt you to export the meshes to your temporary folder).
 Uploading meshes allows the Dynamic Object to be represented in SceneExplorer and on the Object Explorer page on the Dashboard.

 Aggregating Data